michaelmcfarlandcampbell/portcominfo/README.md

 ### Support us
 This page will have opportunities to support the local community organisation by highlighting merchandise available from local shops or online.

+## Design
+### Imagery

+### Colour Scheme

+### Typography
+The two fonts are used to complement each other and clearly distinguish between items.
+#### Headings
+Use the Fieldwork font.

+#### Body text and menus
+The [Le Monde Livre Classic](https://fonts.adobe.com/fonts/le-monde-livre-classic) typeface is used for body text and menus.
+When choosing the font, particular care was taken to ensure that ≪Old Style≫ numbers were available.

+### Continuity
+The page is designed to be user-friendly.
+The same templates are used on each page with similar headers and footers.
+This should make it easy and accessible for each user.

 ## Technologies Used
 ### Languages Used